Skip to main content

 }

 Every route-level caller now scopes explicitly: getAllTags('blog') on blog routes, getAllTags('project') on project routes.
-The parameter is optional for backward compatibility, but the convention is clear: if you are rendering a route, scope the query.
+The parameter stays optional for backward compatibility, but the convention is clear enough; if you're rendering a route, scope the query.

-Tag chips on /blog and /projects filter content instantly.
-The existing /blog/tags/{slug} and /projects/tags/{slug} routes remain as canonical SEO URLs.
-TagChipStrip handles both modes from one component.
-Pagination appears when no filter is active and hides when one is, with rel=prev/next hoisted via React 19 for crawlers.
+Tag chips on /blog and /projects filter content instantly, the existing /blog/tags/{slug} and /projects/tags/{slug} routes stick around as canonical SEO URLs, and TagChipStrip handles both modes from one component.
+Pagination shows up when no filter is active and hides when one is, with rel=prev/next hoisted via React 19 for crawlers.

-The scoping fix eliminated the cross-type tag leakage and the zero-result pages it produced.
-The type parameter on tag helpers now enforces that at the function signature level rather than relying on callers to filter after the fact.
+The scoping fix killed off the cross-type tag leakage and the zero-result pages it was producing, and the type parameter on the tag helpers now enforces that at the function-signature level instead of trusting callers to filter after the fact.

 One component, two rendering modes, zero duplicated code.
-The server routes exist for search engines; the client filtering exists for humans browsing the page.
+The server routes are there for search engines; the client filtering is there for humans actually browsing the page.